williamswalsh/Miwok/README.md

 Each entry is encapsulated in an Object called a Word.
 The words are stored in ArrayLists, one Arrayist per category.
-Each word contains an english String, a Miwok String and an Image resource id.
+Each word contains an english String, a Miwok String a Sound resource Id and an Image resource id.